CtrlK

 Actionability

-The skill provides a structured methodology with concrete bash commands for evidence gathering and a documentation template, but it's primarily a process/methodology guide rather than executable steps.
-The hypothesis table and checklist are useful but much of the content is conceptual guidance rather than copy-paste-ready actions.
+The skill provides a structured methodology with concrete bash commands for evidence gathering and a documentation template, but much of the content is procedural guidance rather than executable steps.
+The hypothesis table is a good example format, but the phases are more descriptive frameworks than copy-paste-ready instructions.
+It reads more like a methodology guide than a concrete action plan.

 2 / 3